raspberrypilearning/raspberry-pi-command/en/step_8.md

 --- /task ---

 --- task ---
 Have you ever tried taking a screenshot on Raspberry Pi?
 It's really easy.
-Just tap the <kbd>Print screen</kbd> key on your keyboard and a new image file will be created in your home directory.
+Just tap the <kbd>Print screen</kbd> key on your keyboard and a new image file will be created in your `home` directory.

-Now, go to the main menu and choose **Graphics** then **Image Viewer**.
+Now, go to the main menu and choose **Accessories** then **Image Viewer**.
 You should see your image.
-If you have other images in your **home** directory, then you can click the **right** arrow until you find the screenshot that you just took.
+If you have other images in your `home` directory, then you can click on the **right arrow** until you find the screenshot that you just took.
 --- /task ---

 --- task ---